Secure CheckoutPersonal information is secured with SSL technology.

 User-Centered Design Stories is the first user-centered design casebook with cases covering the key tasks and issues facing UCD practitioners today.
 Intended for both students and practitioners, this book follows the Harvard Case study method, where the reader is placed in the role of the decision-maker in a real-life professional situation.

-In this book, the reader is asked to perform analysis of dozens of UCD work situations and propose solutions for the problem set.
-The problems posed in the cases cover a wide variety of key tasks and issues facing practitioners today, including those that are related to organizational/managerial topics, UCD methods and processes, and technical/ project issues.
+In this book, the reader is asked to analyze dozens of UCD work situations and propose solutions for the problem set.
+The problems posed in the cases cover a wide variety of key tasks and issues faced by practitioners, including those related to organizational/managerial topics, UCD methods and processes, and technical/ project issues.